RaulPPelaez/Naga_KeypadMapper/README.md

     <option>
     Switch mapping: chmap
-    Key (holds the key as long as the button is pressed) or shortcut: key Toggle a key (first press will mimic a key being pressed, the second will release it): toggle Running system commands: run, run2(runs the command at key press and key release) Mouse click: click
+    Key (holds the key as long as the button is pressed, or presses+releases if inside a macro) or shortcut: key Toggle a key (first press will mimic a key being pressed, the second will release it): toggle Running system commands: run, run2(runs the command at key press and key release) Mouse click: click